Researchers Toolkit including training

 The lectures provide career advice for anyone who wishes to know more about research or work towards a career in research or academia and are open to ALL Health and Care professionals with an interest in learning more about research.

-Click here to view upcoming lectures:
+Click here to view and book onto the upcoming lectures:

 Events – The Queen's Nursing Institute (qni.org.uk)